pieroproietti/penguins-blog/blog/2023-08-23-sparky-linux.md

 I tried to answer to the [post](https://sparkylinux.org/penguins-eggs/) on Sparky site, unfortunately I get **access denied**, so before I try to disturb the author, then I decided to publish here.

-There is so much to say and discuss a possible collaboration, we will see.
+There is again much to say and discuss a possible collaboration, we will see.